KiraYamato94/LasMonjas/README.md

 <details>
   <summary>Click to show</summary>

+**Version 2.0.4 (22nd June 2022)
+- This is a BETA version for Among Us 2022.6.21s, you might find issues
+- This BETA doesn't include Submerged, since it needs to be updated first, but you'll be able to download it when it's done via Submerged Update button on the main menu
+- Added mod updater button (the same one as Submerged but it will check first if there's a Las Monjas update)
+- Changed Archer's shot key from Q to right clic
+- Removed streamer mode mod option since it is now included on vanilla game

 **Version 2.0.3 (17th June 2022)**
 - Fixed Reactor's sabotage on custom skeld
 - Submerged updated to 2022.6.12